leachryan/harpocrates-web-backend/README.md

 `harpocrates-web-backend` is a Spring Boot application that provides functionality to create encrypted secrets, with a set amount of views, linked to a single ID.
 This ID is the key - if you have the ID, you can fetch and view the secret contents.
 You can also burn any secret by its ID as well.

+## The "Why"

+I wanted to create a secret-share site like https://onetimesecret.com.
+Harpocrates is a personal side project that allowed me to migrate away from Spring 2.7 and experiment with Spring 3.

+The goal is to make it simple, so that it can be easily ran locally, via a container, or using `docker-compose`.
+The goal is to allow someone to pull down the repo, then run it easily.

 ## Getting Started

 Harpocrates is available to be run locally, as a Docker container, or via `docker-compose`.